 Unlike email, direct mail seems to have the power to spark an emotional response from recipients.
 38% of Royal Mail’s survey respondents said that direct mail influences how they feel about the sender and therefore helps to reinforce the brand values they stand for.

-Email marketing when used correctly is undoubtedly effective but has developed a bad reputation over the years for “spamming” the end-user with constant emails.
-It’s true that organisations using email marketing send messages more often than in direct mail campaigns; a main reason is the reduced cost.
+Email marketing, when used correctly, is undoubtedly effective but has developed a bad reputation over the years for “spamming” the end-user with constant emails.
+It’s true that organisations using email marketing send messages more often than in direct mail campaigns; one main reason is the reduced cost.

 The following four articles are all recommended reading as a follow-up to this topic:

 - Direct Mail; Its Deserved Reputation as a Trustworthy Marketing Channel

 - Examining the Differences Between Direct Marketing and Direct Mail

 - Looking at Why Print-Based Marketing Is Still So Effective

 - Statistics to Prove That Direct Mail Campaigns Still Work – Including Some Email Stats

 The thing we want you to take away from this is the knowledge that direct mail is still relevant and important.
 Even in today’s digital world, it still has a crucial role to play and with the power of touch is able to create emotional and physical responses that digital-based marketing materials cannot.